 Soon after the destruction of the old "Hive," The Avery Memorial Association was incorporated.
 The owner of the homestead site, James Dension Avery, gave the land by deed of gift to the new Avery Association.

 The granite shaft, surmounted by a bronze bust representing Captain James Avery, a Puritan, Magistrate, military leader and co-commander of the New London area militia who fought in the King Philip's War (1675–1677).
 The monument was designed by the noted sculptor Bela L. Pratt, an Avery descendant.
 The shaft rises from the middle of the outline of the old house.
 Whoever walks around the monument today will see the old stone steps where Averys for generations entered the old homestead.
 Parts of the chimney still stand, ivy covered now.
 The monument was dedicated July 20, 1900.
 Six hundred descendants gathered on that day to honor their illustrious ancestor and the ancient home spot.
 Dr. Elroy M. Avery, the President of the Association presided; Helen Morgan Avery unveiled the bust; Frank Montgomery Avery delivered the oration:

 "We have assembled here today to join in the dedication of a memorial; not of a monument erected to the memory of a great historical event or the accomplishment of some illustrious personal achievement, but of a memorial designed to designate the spot where the roots of a family tree struck deeply and strong enough to take permanent hold in the soil of New England, and whence its branches have spread out far and wide and lusty with the strength of the parent stock.
-It is to honor the place of our forefathers' refuse and abode, of their struggles and triumphs, their birthplaces and their death place through the early generations, that this shaft has been erected on the site of the first of their homesteads, and that we are here today."
+It is to honor the place of our forefathers' refuge and abode, of their struggles and triumphs, their birthplaces and their death place through the early generations, that this shaft has been erected on the site of the first of their homesteads, and that we are here today."